alaskaair.com brand refresh (2016)

 So while the brand evolved with new typography, color system, and logo, I decided the team could also clean up the overall experience.
 But in so doing, I had to coordinate with other channel owners to ensure my products' design work did not depart from brand standards too much.

-I decomposed that design work and proposed a series of A/B tests to be conducted by Alaska's A/B test team.
+I then proposed a series of A/B tests to be conducted by Alaska's A/B test team.
 These tests helped verify our design decisions and provided insight into aspects of the design that needed more work.
-(This testing was done in relatively small pieces so-as not to reveal the extent of the brand work commencing.)

 The website design was unveiled in a coordinated launch across all physical and digital channels in January 2016, the first such coordinated brand launch at Alaska Airlines.